 The consular officer may place a seal over, or verify, the seal of a foreign authority whose seal is on file with the American Embassy.
-Your document needs to have been signed by a local Notary Public (Notariul Publicus), City Judge (Tingrett), District Judge (Sorenskriver) or Sheriff (Lensmann).
+Your document needs to have been signed by a local Notary Public (Notarius Publicus), City Judge (Tingrett), District Judge (Sorenskriver) or Sheriff (Lensmann).
 Documents stamped by the police department may not be verified.

 Verification of Translations

 The consular officer may verify the stamp and signature of a translation for translator who is registered as such with the Norwegian government and whose signature is on file with the Embassy.
 Search translatorportalen.com for registered government-authorized translators.
 Once you have your document translated, you may follow the instructions for verification by mail, or schedule a notarial appointment to come to the Embassy in person.

 For general information on U.S. Savings Bonds, see http://www.savingsbonds.gov/ which also has this handy Savings Bonds calculator.